MuhammadBilalHassan2k/Developers_Hub_Tasks/README.md

 # Developers Hub Tasks

 # Task Objective
 This repository aggregates a series of data science and machine learning assignments from the Developers Hub.
-Each task focuses on applying different models and analyses—such as classification, regression, and visualizations using real-world datasets to reinforce understanding of data handling, model selection, and performance evaluation.
+Each task focuses on applying different models and analyses such as classification, regression, and visualizations using real-world datasets to reinforce understanding of data handling, model selection, and performance evaluation.

 # Dataset Used
 > Varies by task: includes classic publicly available datasets such as: